 Proper Cutting Technique

-You can also avoid injury by gripping the box cutter properly.
+There are several ways to avoid an injury.
+For one, you can do so by gripping the box cutter properly.
 Be careful to avoid placing your thumb over the blade to improve leverage, as this increases the risk of accidentally cutting yourself.
 Instead, wrap your thumb around the cutting tool.
-You can also reduce your risk of injury by wearing gloves while using a box cutter.
+You can also reduce your risk of injury by wearing blade cute tested safety gloves (as you can find on https://unigloves.co.uk/ or similar websites) while using a box cutter.

 For many individuals, the greatest risk for injury actually comes when the box cutter is not in use.
 Box cutters come with a retractable blade – take advantage of it!
 As soon as you’re done using the box cutter, fully retract the blade so it is hidden within the casing.
 This way, you won’t cut yourself when reaching into the toolbox later on.